Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process.md

 	> [!div class="mx-imgBorder"]
 	> ![Visual Studio Markeplace, install extension](_img/process/cprocess-install-extension.png)

-	Extensions are available to add to all team projects and processes.
+	Extensions are available to add to all projects and processes.

 0. Return to the process and WIT and verify the location of the extension is where you want it.
 Look for it at the bottom of the middle column and drag it to where you want it on the form.